UCyborg/BerserkerQuake2/README.md

 ### Building on Linux

-The makefile is provided in the root of this source tree, which should, provided you have all needed libraries setup, produce "berserker" executable file and game logic library "libgame.so".
+The makefile is provided in the root of this source tree, which should, provided you have all needed libraries setup, produce "berserkerq2" executable file and game logic library "game.so".
 These libraries are:

 libjpeg (v8)
 libpng